poiyomi/PoiyomiDocs/docs/extended-features/grabpass.md

 Grab Pass transparency uses a Grab Pass, which takes a screenshot of the scene every frame to create special effects like refraction and blur.
 It's a powerful, but expensive feature that enables unique effects.

-To use Grab Pass, select the Shader variant `.poiyomi/Poiyomi Toon Grab Pass`.
-Included in this Shader variant, a new Grab Pass category will appear with the following settings shown below.
+To use Grab Pass, select the Shader version `.poiyomi/Poiyomi Toon Grab Pass`.
+Included in this Shader version, a new Grab Pass category will appear with the following settings shown below.

 :::warning
 Grab Pass is an expensive feature - it has to take a screenshot every frame.
 This will always cause some amount of performance hit, so use it judiciously!